 Make your interactions as human and authentic as possible as this will help your brand being seen as approachable.

-3. Follow good social media etiquette.
-So, short and sweet: Do Followback, Have a Face (as opposed to being faceless and a robot); be consistently responsive and engaging.
+- Follow good social media etiquette.
+So, short and sweet: do followback, be authentic and human i.e. have a face (as opposed to being faceless and a robot); be consistently responsive and engaging.

-4. Develop a pleasing interaction cadence.
-Wonder how to do this? follow this simple formula: give, give, give, ask.
+- Develop a pleasing interaction cadence.
+Wonder how to do this?
+Follow this simple formula: give, give, give, ask.
 Give 3x as much as you ask for.
 Don’t talk about yourself all the time.
 Be helpful.

-Measuring Success online in KPIs and ROI is tricky.
+Measuring social success via KPIs and ROI is tricky.
 But this is where tools like Salesforce Marketing Cloud Social Studio can help you out.

 - First up, listen for how much of the industry’s conversation is about your brand.
 This might small, but significant.